Jelmerro/NoLQR/README.md

 3057 is the character limit for error correction H and numeric encoding.
 Try increasing it to see the RuntimeError it gives.

-For more examples and further details, see "example_usage.py".
+For more examples and further details, see `example_usage.py`.

 # License

-MIT, see LICENSE for details
+This project was made by [Jelmer van Arnhem](https://github.com/Jelmerro) and can be copied under the terms of the MIT license, see the LICENSE file for details.